morrownr/7612u/README.md

 The mt7612u driver does support one module parameter - disable_usb_sg

 This parameter is used to turn USB Scatter-Gather support on or off.
-Documentation is the file mt76_usb.conf.
+Documentation is in the file mt76_usb.conf.

 Information about the Scatter-Gather module parameter:

 Background: Scatter and Gather (Vectored I/O) is a concept that was primarily used in hard disks and it enhances large I/O request performance.

-Problem reports seem to be rare and limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
+Problem reports seem to be limited to situations where the user is running an AP with a USB3 capable adapter in a USB3 port while operating on the 5Ghz band.
 Symtoms include dramatically reduced throughput.
 Research tends to indicate that this could be a hardware specific problem and is not caused by the driver or USB WiFi adapter.
-The issue causing the reported problems may be fixed because I certainly have not seen the problem with the AP setups I have outlined above.
-However, if you experience dramatically reduced throughput, try disable_usb_sg=1.
+If you experience dramatically reduced throughput, try disable_usb_sg=1.

 The Installation Steps below can help make this change.

 -----
 To make it easy to install and manage support for this parameter, I have added some scripts